krosa/kyladelrosario/_posts/2019/2019-07-11-designing-buttons-in-guide.md

 categories: Documentation
 ---

-Someone on the Write the Docs Slack community asked for advice on designing buttons in a user guide.
+A member of the Write the Docs Slack community asked for advice on designing buttons in a user guide.
 Her three options were:

 1. Quotes (e.g., Click "OK")
 2. Brackets (e.g., Click [OK])